Flank/flank-dashboard/docs/02_process.md

 A daily asynchronous check in.
 Answer the following questions, with reference to the GitHub tickets.

-* What did you do yesterday?
+* What did you work on yesterday?
-* What will you do today?
+* What will you work on today?
 * What is getting in your way?

 An example standup report: